FDlucifer/python-climb-learning-tutorial/README.md

  18. python + Arduino + ultrasonic sensor to open application by detecting motion
  19. Spam classifier from the scratch for chat application on machine learning part 3
  20. Create Bluetooth Port Scanner
+ 21. 3D Objectron using python and mediapipe
+ 22. Controlling Servo motor with Arduino and python

 ## More Code Coming Soon...